RoadBytes/middleman/source/technical/2017-01-28-simple-github-pr-workflow.html.markdown

 # Get push invitation from RoadBytes

-Make sure that RoadBytes know's your GitHub handle and has added you as a collaborator to the repository.
+Make sure that RoadBytes knows your GitHub handle and has added you as a collaborator to the repository.

 Then, you can visit:

 [https://github.com/RoadBytes/melbourne-code-reading-club/invitations](https://github.com/RoadBytes/melbourne-code-reading-club/invitations)

-and accept the invitaion.
+and accept the invitation.

 The whole thing should look something like this: